 It all started with the Three Wise Men

 Evolution then gives us resins and balms.
-Amber, incense and labdanum are now installed in a pronounced, persistent and slightly sweet manner.
-This warmth and velvety sweetness reveals the fragrance's DNA.
+Amber, incense, and labdanum are now installed in a pronounced, persistent, and slightly sweet manner.
+This warmth and velvety sweetness reveal the fragrance's DNA.

-When the resinous and balsamic phase becomes a little calmer, the final phase of the last 3 or 4 hours of drydown becomes evident, with a light musk, a milky and soft sandalwood, as well as an almondsweetish tonka bean.
+When the resinous and balsamic phase becomes a little calmer, the final phase of the last 3 or 4 hours of drydown becomes evident, with a light musk, milky and soft sandalwood, as well as an almond sweet tonka bean.

 I tried to make a layer with a light initial spray from Tom Ford Noir de Noir and the result was very good due to the slight increase of a wooden note, oud in this case.
 I also rehearsed an initial spray of Caron Pour Un Homme and the result was a fougere opening that was more energetic, and also very pleasant.